 Today’s models range from recreational snowshoes from companies such as Tubbs or Atlas to those made for running or racing, such as those made by Vermont-based snowshoe company Dion.
 All feature a metal frame, leather or synthetic webbing and steel cleats that allow you to bite into the snow as you climb up steeper terrain.

-In Stowe, you can rent snowshoes at most of the outdoor retailers, trailheads at the Stowe Cross Country Center or the Trapp Family Lodge, and at the Spa at Spruce Peak — where you can also join a guided tour.
-Umiak, the outdoor adventure company based on Route 100 in Stowe, also offers guided snowshoe hikes, including moonlight tours that stop at either a cabin for hot mulled cider and cheese or at a restaurant for fondue.
+In Stowe, you can rent snowshoes at most outdoor retailers, trailheads at the Stowe Cross Country Center or the Trapp Family Lodge, and at the Spa at Spruce Peak — where you can also join a guided tour.
+Umiak, the outdoor adventure company based on Route 100 in Stowe, also offers guided snowshoe hikes, including moonlight tours with hot mulled cider or fondue stops.

-But for most snowshoe hikes in Stowe, you don’t need a guide, and most of these are free.
-Here’s are seven of the most beautiful places to snowshoe in Stowe.
+But for most snowshoe hikes in Stowe, you don’t need a guide — and most of these are free.
+Here are seven of the most beautiful places to snowshoe in Stowe.

 Smugglers’ Notch